 • Arm C (Comparator): Nab-paclitaxel on Days 1, 8, and 15 of each 28-day cycle.

 Patients will remain on study treatment until reaching a protocol-defined event of disease progression (PD), experiencing unmanageable toxicity, or until other treatment discontinuation criteria are met.
-All patients will be followed for progression, subsequent therapies and survival.
-Patients in Arm C who experience unequivocal PD per RECIST v1.1 will be given the opportunity to receive relacorilant in combination with nab-paclitaxel after discussion with the Medical Monitor.
+All patients will be followed for progression, subsequent therapies, and survival in the long-term follow-up phase.
+Patients in Arm C who experience unequivocal PD per RECIST v1.1 will be given the opportunity to receive relacorilant in combination with nab-paclitaxel after discussion with the Medical Monitor (Crossover patients).

 Study Type